Ramakm/Plotly/README.md

 # Plotly
-This a notebook regarding a plotting module in python called plotly.
-Which is most famous now a days.
+This is a notebook regarding a plotting module in python called <b>Plotly</b>.
+Which is most widely used now a days after seaborn and can overtake seaborn soon.

 # INTRODUCTION